ShroXd/atriiy.dev/src/content/blog/pl/pl-1.md

     # ...
 ```

-But if we want to add a new shape _square_ and let all of our functions support this new shape, it would be pretty painful.
-Because we need to change all functions in our program.
+However, introducing a new shape, square, and ensuring all our functions accommodate this addition would be quite challenging.
+This is because it necessitates modifications to every function in our program.

 ```python
 type Square